MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/brief-paper.md

 negative) if the same regression is performed on the sum of the proportion of students in private **and mixed** education (see Figure 8).
-This is also surprising, because we would expect semi-private education enrolment to have the same effect as purely-private education
-enrolment: they should both reduce the number of students in the public school system.
+This is also surprising, because we would expect semi-private education enrolment to have the same effect as entirely-private education enrolment: they should both reduce the number of students in the public school system.
 So what is going on here?

 ![Figure 8](Figure_8.png)